3DISCO: History and development of method

-Of actual clearing techniques, first used organic solvent was mixture of benzyl alcohol and benzyl benzoate (BABB).
-Authors used this solution to clear mouse brain, mouse embryos and whole body of D. melanogaster.
-Main drawback of this solution is bleaching of GFP signal and insufficient clearing of highly myelinated tissue of adult animals.
-Therefore, many other reagents were tested with aim to find GFP compatible and more sufficient clearing.
-As results tetrahydrofuran (THF) and dibenzyl ether (DBE) were chosen as the best regents for clearing.
-Based on those findings the 3DISCO protocol was published in 2012.
+For the actual clearing techniques, the first used organic solvent was a mixture of benzyl alcohol and benzyl benzoate (BABB).
+Authors used this solution to clear mouse brains, mouse embryos, and the whole body of D. melanogaster.
+The main drawback of this solution is bleaching of GFP signal and insufficient clearing of highly myelinated tissues of adult animals.
+Therefore, many other reagents were tested, with the aim to find a mixture that was both GFP-compatible and provided better clearing.
+As such, tetrahydrofuran (THF) and dibenzyl ether (DBE) were chosen as the best regents for clearing.
+Based on these findings the 3DISCO protocol was published in 2012.

 Procedure

 3DISCO protocol consists of three steps: